Every 35 seconds, someone chooses MORE THAN ^

 How do pet insurance companies know about pre-existing conditions?

 Some breeds are prone to certain illnesses.
-For example, bulldogs can be more susceptible to respiratory issues while German Shepherds sometimes suffer with hip dysplasiaIt might be worth doing some of your own research so you're in the know about any problems that may crop up.
-Read our common illnesses guide for cats and dogs for more insight about the types of issues your pet might expect.
+For example, German Shepherds sometimes suffer with hip dysplasia.
+It might be worth doing some of your own research so you're in the know about any problems that may crop up.
+Read our common illnesses guide for cats and dogs for guidance about what could occur.

 What’s the difference between chronic and hereditary conditions?